OwOHamper/Autoskola-testy/README.md

 # Autoskola testy

-A tool to automatically download tests, images and correct answers and parse it to nice and readable .json file.
-(Works by scraping (:)
+A Scraping tool to automatically download tests, images and correct answers and parse it to nice and readable .json file.

 ## Installation